Industrial Workers of the World philosophy and tactics: Colorado Coal Strike (A Case Study)

 IWW leader Kristin Svanum met in a mass meeting with 187 delegates from 43 of the state's 125 mines to work out the miners' demands.
 Industrial Solidarity declared, "These mass meetings [are] to be the legislative bodies of the strikers."
 The rank and file miners were given full veto power over every aspect of the pending strike.
 The miners elected a General Strike Committee, which had the power to appoint all other committees, with only miners eligible for committee membership—a policy that demonstrated "the democratic principles of the Wobblies."
 While Wobbly organizers conducted the meetings, they had no vote in the miners' decisions.
 The Wobblies were careful that the strike demands reflected only the immediate needs of the workers, rather than long range goals of the IWW.
 IWW philosophy and economic analysis were communicated only passively through the printing of the union's Preamble on membership cards, on leaflets, and in personal conversations with organizers drawn from the rank and file.
 For a long time, the Wobbly philosophy was based on the belief that organizing and developing solidarity constituted the best radical education for workers.
 The perceptions expressed in the IWW Preamble coincided with the Colorado miners' personal experiences with capitalism, and also with their feelings about the United Mine Workers union which since 1914 had seemed to ignore their needs.

 All national groupings were represented on the General Strike Committee—"Mexican, Slav, Spanish, Greek, Anglo, Italian, and Negro."

 There were so many different nationalities in the coal towns of Colorado due to corporate recruitment policy.
 After the coal strike of 1903–04, the companies intentionally recruited replacement miners who would have social, cultural, and language barriers to overcome before they could unite with other miners to form unions.
 But the IWW, always the champion of the immigrant and the ethnic worker, had readily overcome such challenges as early as the 1912 Lawrence Textile Strike.

 Docile immigrant workers may have been a boon to industry, but invariably, such workers were ruthlessly exploited.
-In the mines, yesterday's perplexed new arrival often became today's militant unionist.
+In the mines, a worker who newly arrived, would often become a militant unionist.

 Immigrants aroused by injustice became targets.
 The Colorado newspapers railed against foreign workers and, alternately, an alleged foreign, or a lower class philosophy.
 For example, IWW leaders were called "tramps with their pants pressed."
 The Denver Morning Post criticized the strikers' spelling, their speech, their dress, their personal hygiene, and their values.
 The IWW responded by promoting international and ethnic solidarity.
 Organizers with Spanish surnames played a vital role.
 The more loudly the coal operators objected, the quicker the Wobbly message circulated.